-Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted 1.
-Adjournment 'That this Any Councillor who (a) During the election Motion and amendment Debate continues Yes of debate to matter be has not moved or of a Chair, is postponed to the unaffected ater hour and/or adjourned to seconded the original stated time and/or date date am/pm spoken to the o motion or otherwise riginal (b) When another Councillor is speaking and/or date" motion 'That this Any Councillor who (a) During the election of a Chair 1 2.
-Adjournment of debate ndefinitely matter be adjourned until further notice." has not moved or seconded the original motion or otherwise (b) When another Councillor is speaking Motion and any amendment postponed but may be resumed at Debate continues unaffected Yes spoken to the o riginal motion (c) When the matter is one where a call of the Council has been made for that meeting in accordance with section 85 of the Act any later meeting if on the sagenda e r (d) When the motion would have the effect of causing Council to be in breach of a legislative requirement.
+Procedural Form Mover & Seconder When Motio Motion Prohibited Effect if Carried Effect if Lost Debate Permitted 1.
+Adjournment of debate to later hour and/or date "That this matter be adjourned to am/pm and/or date" Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (b) During the election of a Chair , When another Councillor is speaking Motion and amendment is postponed to the stated time and/or date Debate continues unaffected Yes 2.
+Adjournment of debate "That this matter be adjourned until matter be has not moved or of a Chair amendment postpone Motion and any amendment postponed but may be resumed at Debate continues unaffected Yes indefinitely further notice." motion or otherwise spoken to the original motion (b) When another Councillor is speaking any later meeting if on the agenda (c) When the matter is one where a call of the Council has been made for that meeting in accordance with section 85 of the Act (d) When the motion would have the effect of causing Council to be in breach of a legislative requirement.